bellaichef/nvim_optimisations/README.md

 Optimized for Debian / Ubuntu (based on work of Chris Power : https://www.youtube.com/playlist?list=PLsz00TDipIffxsNXSkskknolKShdbcALR)

+Description :
+These optimizations, will ad features like autocompletion for BASH, PHP, JS and LUA files (more can be added), tree explorations, filesearch, occurence search over mutiple files etc.

 Client terminal requirement :
-  - use of nerdfonts (optional but prettier)
+  - use of nerdfonts (optional but prettier : https://www.nerdfonts.com/font-downloads)

   Host requirement :
   - Packages :